solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 const transactionSignature = await connection.sendTransaction(transaction);
 ```

-Note that After you create or extend a lookup table, it must "warm up" for one
+Note that after you create or extend a lookup table, it must "warm up" for one
 slot before the lookup table or newly added addresses can be used in
 transactions.
 You can only access lookup tables and addresses added in slots
 prior to the current one.